 Whilst we hope that student life goes smoothly, we are also on hand to offer help and support if and when you need it.
-You can access a wealth of extra support services and utilise our democratic structures to make the change you want to see on campus.
+At the Guild you can access a wealth of extra support services and utilise our democratic structures to make the change you want to see on campus.